T32 Training

 Trainees will devote a minimum of two years to training in laboratory- or patient-based research (minimum 80% protected time).
 We expect trainees to participate in weekly laboratory or clinical research meetings, to attend relevant divisional, departmental, center or institutional research-oriented conferences, and to take courses on Responsible Conduct of Research.
 Additional courses in study design, statistics, and project-specific disciplines (e.g., gut immunology) are strongly encouraged as is participation for post-doctoral trainees in coursework leading to the granting of an additional degree (MS, MPH, or PhD).

 Each year, this NIDDK-sponsored training program offers two pre-doctoral and four post-doctoral positions.
-In addition, supplemental funding is available for senior medical students who wish to take a year off from their studies to pursue training in digestive diseases-related research and for qualified applicants from populations that are underrepresented in academic medicine.
+In addition, supplemental funding may be available for senior medical students who wish to take a year off from their studies to pursue training in digestive diseases-related research and for qualified applicants from populations that are underrepresented in academic medicine.
 U.S. citizenship or permanent resident status is required.